Faith Review – Tender Mercies (1983)

 Grace and mercy are granted to Mac even though he may not think so at times.
 Grace and mercy are granted to Rosa Lee and Sonny.

-Mac and Sonny are baptized in the film.
+Mac and Sonny are baptized.

 Suggested type of conversation: